Larouex/IoTC-OPCUA-Server-Basic/README.md

 * Click the "Save" icon to save our view.

-* Click the "Publish" icon on the main toolbar at the top of the application and click the "Publisf" button on the review dialog.
+* Click the "Publish" icon on the main toolbar at the top of the application and click the "Publish" button on the review dialog.

   ![alt text](./Assets/azure_iot_central-device-template-view-9.png "Visualization Step 9")